alapanme/Cucumber-Selenium-Framework/README.md

 # Cucumber-Selenium-Framework
 - A Selenium Web driver Framework using Page Object Model with Cucumber

-# Some Generic description about the framework -
+# Some Generic description about the framework:
 - Chosen maven with cucumber and JUnit.
 Cucumber allows us to automate test cases in BDD format and with maven maintaining any dependencies is hassle free.
 - Created the framework for two browsers for now keeping the option to add as many browsers as we want in the future.
 - Also, Implemented two modes of testing Local & Remote.
 Currently we are using local testing, but in future if we decide to use any tools like Browserstack, it can be easily plugged into our framework.